teachjanderson/School_District_Analysis/README.md

 ## Closing Summary ##

-Four take aways are worth noting in the final, adjusted analysis.
+Four take aways are worth noting in the final, adjusted analysis:
   - First, this set of data will now show NaN for all 9th grade scores at Thomas High School.
   - Second, the overall passing rate for Thomas High School changed dramtically once the 9th grade scores were removed, but evaluating them based on the 10th-12th grade students returned the schools numbers similar to before the change.
 Thomas High School is now ranked similar or better than many schools in the district.
   - Third, while Thomas High did see changes in performance, many of its metrics did not significantly change and its overall scores in math and reading (10th-12th grades) were well above the 70% threshold.